Plymouth Whitemarsh High School: School Profile

 - Social and Cultural Anthropology SL

-Career-related capstone courses are listed “CP” on the student transcript and also hold IB weight.
+and any career-related required capstone courses, which are listed “CP” on the student transcript and holds IB weight.

 Honors Courses